Dr. Badiur Rahaman Professor / PHYSICS

 Title: Electronic and Magnetic properties of low dimensional strongly correlated systems

-Funding Agency: DST (Govt. of West Bengal)
+Funding Agency: DSTBT (Govt. of West Bengal)

 Period: 2019-2022